kawgh1/javascript-notes/README.md

     - ## Escaping Characters
         - uses a backslash \
+            - include quotes in string
+            - let quote = "\"Stay Awesome"\"; // "Stay Awesome"

-        - let twosentences = "cat dog \n dog cat" // new line
+        - let twosentences = "cat dog \n dog cat";  // new line

     - ## `null` vs. `undefined`
         - `null` is the value of no value